atoft/atoft.github.io/_posts/2020-03-22-implementing-3d-collision-resolution.md

 The core idea is that for a pair of convex objects, you can be sure they're not colliding if you can see a separation between them when looking at them in any direction.

-More concretely, you can perform this test by projecting each of the shapes onto an axis (a line), and checking if there is a separation between them.
+More concretely, we can perform this test by projecting each of the shapes onto an axis (a line), and checking if there is a separation between them.
 They are separated if the distance between the maximum and minimum point on the axis is strictly greater than the sum of the lengths of the two projected shapes.
 The diagram below hopefully illustrates this.